snowflakedb/snowflake-cli-templates/dcm_project/README.md

 DCM Projects enable declarative infrastructure management, presenting a less error-prone paradigm that integrates better with Git than imperative approaches.
-Through automated change detection, DCM Projects keep the Snowflake environment synchronized with the definitions files from different supported sources(SnowGIT repositories, Workspaces, Stages).
-These DCM Projects automatically create new objects, modify existing objects, and delete objects that are no longer needed, which supports CI/CD best practices when working with Snowflake environments.
+Through automated change detection, DCM Projects keep the Snowflake environment synchronized with the definition files from different supported sources (SnowGIT repositories, Workspaces, Stages).
+DCM Projects automatically create new objects, modify existing objects, and delete objects that are no longer needed, which supports CI/CD best practices when working with Snowflake environments.